jimbobbennett/smart-garden-ornaments/README.md

 For each smart garden ornament you'll need the following:

 * A BBC micro:bit
-* A battery pack for the micro:bit
+* A battery pack for the micro:bit, along with batteries.
+To keep the micro:bits running as long as possible, use a 2xAA battery pack, with AA alkaline batteries.
+Rechargeable batteries are not recommended as they provide a lower voltage.
+You can read more recommendations on powering the micro:bit in the [micro:bit support docs](https://support.microbit.org/support/solutions/articles/19000013982-connecting-a-power-supply-to-the-micro-bit).
 * A garden ornament that can house the micro:bit and keep it dry in the event of rain.
 This could be a bird box, a garden gnome, fairy house, anything that is outdoor safe and has space to put the micro:bit and battery pack inside.
 * Blank stickers to put labels on the micro:bits